NeuroXS/Minecraft_Plugins/Enchantx64/README.md

-This plugin converts x64 of any ore drop into 1 Enchanted form of that ore drop.
+This plugin converts x64 of any ore-drop by a player into 1 enchanted form of that ore.